Achievable logoAchievable logo

 Intangible assets

-These are long term intangible (non-physical) assets, which typically include trademarks, patents, copyrights, and other forms of intellectual property.
+These are long-term non-physical assets, such as trademarks, patents, copyrights, and other intellectual property.

 Long-term liabilities